arsalan0c/mailsense/README.md

 ## Metrics
 Sqlite (`mailsense.db`) is used to keep track of sentiment information:
-* label assigned to each email and its datetime
+* label assigned to each email and its datetime (without email text)

 Run `python3 mail/src/metrics.py` to print some statistics to the console.